zenika-open-source/promote-open-source-project/README.md

 <summary>🎤 Present your project at conferences/meetups</summary>
 <p>

-> Presenting your project at conferences or meetupss is a good way to improve its visibility.
+> Presenting your project at conferences or meetups is a good way to improve its visibility.

 </p>
 </details>